Column: Tiger Woods in need of some magic at US Open

 One thing is clear: Time is running out on Woods if he is to add four more major titles to break the record he wants the most.
 And snagging one during a pandemic would be a perfect springboard heading into the Masters in November, where he will be the defending champion.

 Tim Dahlberg is a national sports columnist for The Associated Press.
-Write to him at tdahlberg@ap.org or http:twitter.com/timdahlberg
+Write to him at tdahlberg(at)ap.org or http:twitter.com/timdahlberg